sap-linuxlab/community.sap_install/roles/sap_hana_preconfigure/README.md

 - _Default:_ `false`

 On Azure, TCP timestamps, reuse and recycle should be disabled (SLES for SAP Applications).<br>
+If the variable is set, an override file for saptune will be created (/etc/saptune/override/2382421) to set net.ipv4.tcp_timestamps and net.ipv4.tcp_tw_reuse to 0.<br>
 Set this parameter to `true` on Azure.<br>

 <!-- END: Role Input Parameters for sap_hana_preconfigure -->